What is an OU?

 OU is an abbreviation for organizational unit.
 OUs are building blocks that act as containers for projects or other OUs and allow you to build out a hierarchy that reflects your company’s organizational structure in the cloud.
 The hierarchy you build will determine the pathways and groupings for fund allocation and policy inheritance.

-Cloud rules can be attached to any OU.
-Once a cloud rule is attached, all child OUs and projects will inherit the same cloud rule.
 If you need to exempt a specific OU or project from a cloud rule you have applied, you can submit a cloud rule exemption request.
-For more information see the article titled Requesting Cloud Rule Exemptions.
+For more information see, Requesting Cloud Rule Exemptions.